 1. Acknowledge the Problem

-The first step toward healing is the realization that the problem exists, even among some of us in the Church, as President Hinckley pointed out.
+The first step toward healing is the realization that the problem exists.
 We cannot fix that which we overlook or deny.
 Our attitudes toward others of a different race or of a different culture should not be considered a minor matter.
 Viewing them as such only affirms a willingness to stay unchanged.

 2. Recognize It in Ourselves